Tips for Taps Blog

 Understanding Your Water

 Want to learn more about our approach?
 The full in-depth guide can be read here.
-Contact us!
-Whether you have specific questions or want to offer feedback on Tap Score, our team of experts are always easy to reach.

 Tap Score uses benchmarks which are publicly available from various health agencies throughout the US and reflect the latest academic and public health findings for drinking water health and safety guidelines.
 For the aesthetic and pipe subscores, benchmarks reflect the latest findings from both academic and engineering research into aesthetic and pipe impacts on drinking water quality and plumbing infrastructure.